Maria Carpena: Early and personal life

 As Carpena rose to fame, she met a married fan whom she eventually had an affair with.
-She bore him a son, Mauro Carpena, on March 12, 1908.
+They had a son, Mauro Carpena, on March 12, 1908.

 Education and career

 Despite being disowned by her father, Carpena moved to Manila to study at Colegio de Santa Rosa and learned music from composer Fulgencio Tolentino.
 She stayed at the college convent and helped with chores and embroidery to obtain education.
 She was a member of the college choir and was also a soloist.

 At 15 years old, Carpena performed her debut concert in Zorrilla Theatre and became a celebrity overnight.
 She was later discovered by playwright and zarzuela producer Severino Reyes.
 She was paired with Victorino Carrion for Walang Sugat and since then their tandem became popular.
 Carpena starred in many plays such as Lukso ng Dugo, Minda Mora and La Confianza Mata al Hombre.
 She quit her studies when she got married but continued performing onstage.

 In 1908, Carpena was invited to the US by Governor General Howard Taft and she recorded her songs under Victor Recording Company.
 She was accompanied by the Molina orchestra.
 Carpena's first solo, Ang Maya, was recorded in a makeshift studio in Manila Hotel.

 Carpena was the first superstar of the Philippine music industry.
 Professor Otley H. Beyer commented on her that: "She was a real nightingale.
 She would sing at the Luneta to 20,000 people and her voice would be heard clear through Manila Hotel."

 Carpena did not receive formal training and never learned how to read sheet music.
 She played music by the ear.